Skinnytaste > Recipes > Air Fryer Recipes > Air Fryer Falafel

 • Serve them in a hollow pita.
 That’s pretty obvious, here in NY most street carts that sell them, they come in a pita with tomatoes, red onion and even pickles.
 Falafel is commonly accompanied by tahini or a spicy harissa hot sauce.

 • Serve them over hummus.
-That’s my favorite way to eat them, topped with cucumbers, red onion and tomatoes.
+That’s my favorite way to eat them, served over hummus topped with cucumbers, red onion and tomatoes.
 A few pieces of toasted pita wedges on the side.
 Also great to pack for lunch!

 • Make a platter.
 Serve them over couscous or basmati rice with tomatoes and cucumbers.